AllardQuek/Purrductivity/README.md

 ### 2. Select Companion

-Open the extension window using `Ctrl/CMD + B` and select a companion to appear on the screen
+Open the extension window using `Alt/Option + 1` and select a companion to appear on the screen

 ## How we built it